pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 # Code Point Exhaustion

 We are motivated to define a variable-length encoding for OpenPGP code points so that we can have more than 255 of each.
-While there is no immediate prospect of any of the OpenPGP registries exceeding 255 entries, problems have already been encountered with the small size of the private use ranges (typically the code points 100..110).
+While there is no immediate prospect of any of the OpenPGP registries exceeding 255 entries, problems have already been encountered with the small size of the private and experimental use ranges (typically the code points 100..110).
 It is also prudent to define and reserve an extension scheme significantly in advance of it becoming necessary.

 ## Code Point Registries